 Instead of plugging a book this time, I’m asking you to donate to The Alzheimer’s Society instead.
 You’ll find out why when you listen to it.

-Rubovia was one of Tim’s choices when he appeared as the guest on an edition of Looks Unfamiliar, and you’ll find out why we both picked it soon enough; you can find it here.
+Rubovia was also one of Tim’s choices when he appeared as the guest on an edition of Looks Unfamiliar, and you’ll find out why we both picked it soon enough; you can find it here.

 Jim also appears in The Best Of Looks Unfamiliar alongside Anna Cale, Paul Abbott, Melanie Williams, Pete Prodge, Chris Hughes, and a hopless attempt by Tim and assorted past guests at successfully playing some TV tie-in DVD games, which you can find here.

 You can find a feature about Rubovia – as part of ‘The TV That Time Forgot’ – here.

 © Tim Worthington.